Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Abstract

 \section{Abstract}

-Randomization (a.k.a.\ permutation) inference is typically interpreted as testing Fisher's ``sharp'' null hypothesis that all effects are exactly zero.
-This hypothesis is often criticized as uninteresting and implausible.
-We show, however, that many randomization tests are also valid for a ``bounded'' null hypothesis under which effects are all negative (or positive) for all units but otherwise heterogeneous.
-The bounded null is closely related to important concepts such as monotonicity and Pareto efficiency.
-Inverting tests of this hypothesis yields confidence intervals for the maximum (or minimum) individual treatment effect.
-We then extend randomization tests to infer other quantiles of individual effects, which can be used to infer the proportion of units with effects larger (or smaller) than any threshold.
-The proposed confidence intervals for all quantiles of individual effects are simultaneously valid, in the sense that no correction due to multiple analyses is needed.
-In sum, we provide a broader justification for Fisher randomization tests, and develop exact nonparametric inference for quantiles of heterogeneous individual effects.
-We illustrate our methods with simulations and applications, where we find that Stephenson rank statistics often provide the most informative results.
+Randomization inference (RI) is typically interpreted as testing Fisher's ``sharp'' null hypothesis that all unit-level effects are exactly zero.
+This hypothesis is often criticized as restrictive and implausible, making its rejection scientifically uninteresting.
+We show, however, that many randomization tests are also valid for a ``bounded'' null hypothesis under which the unit-level effects are all {\rev non-positive} (or all {\rev non-negative}) but are otherwise heterogeneous.
+In addition to being more plausible a priori, bounded nulls are closely related to substantively important concepts such as monotonicity and Pareto efficiency.
+Reinterpreting RI in this way also dramatically expands the range of inferences possible in this framework.
+We show that exact confidence intervals for the maximum (or minimum) unit-level effect can be obtained by inverting tests for a sequence of bounded nulls.
+We also generalize RI to cover inference for quantiles of the individual effect distribution as well as for the proportion of individual effects larger (or smaller) than a given threshold.
+The proposed confidence intervals for all effect quantiles are simultaneously valid, in the sense that no correction for multiple analyses is required, and are thus a ``free lunch'' added to conventional RI.
+In sum, our reinterpretation and generalization provide a broader justification for randomization tests and a basis for exact nonparametric inference for effect quantiles.
+We illustrate our methods with simulations and applications, finding that Stephenson rank statistics can provide more informative results than the more common Wilcoxon rank or difference-in-means statistics.
+We also provide an R package {\rev \textsf{RIQITE}} implementing the proposed approach.